-Re-examination and documentation of the Aynu collection at Minpaku
+Re-examination and Documentation of the Ainu Collection at Minpaku

-The objective of this project is to enhance the existing database of Aynu artifacts owned by the National Museum of Ethnology, Japan (hereinafter, Minpaku), to provide a user-friendly database to those interested in the Aynu culture in Japan and overseas.
-At the same time, the project aims to clarify how the collection work for the items in the collection (folkcrafts) and the ethnological research of the Aynu culture are interrelated, by analyzing the process by which the collection was assembled.
+The objective of this project is to enhance the existing database of Ainu artifacts owned by the National Museum of Ethnology, Japan (hereinafter, Minpaku), to provide a user-friendly database to those interested in the Ainu culture in Japan and overseas.
+At the same time, the project aims to clarify how the collection work for the items in the collection (folkcrafts) and the ethnological research of the Ainu culture are interrelated, by analyzing the process by which the collection was assembled.

 This project will follow the process described below: